Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Application to flood risk forecasting

 \subsection{Results}

 \Cref{f:CHcal10allratio} compares the number of observations exceeding the PIs from each method during the test period, using predictions of the different pretrained models, for a range of moderate to extreme confidence levels.
 The number of observations expected to exceed the PIs during the 38-year test period varies from \numprint{2776}, for $1-\alpha=0.8$, to only $1.4$, for the largest level $1-\alpha=0.9999$.
 Using the original model predictions as PIs leads, in most cases, to undercoverage.
 Although the best-performing predictions seem to vary around the target coverage, they fail to provide satisfactory coverage consistently.
 The classical conformalization seems effective for the lowest two confidence levels but worsens the coverage for the following moderately extreme levels, compared to the initial predictions.
-At the largest level, going beyond the calibration order statistics, the classical method yields infinite-endpoint PIs.
+At the two largest levels, the classical method yields uninformative infinite PIs.
 The extreme conformalization method yields finite PIs with significantly better coverage for confidence levels above $0.95$, for which the approaches differ.
 The PI coverage consistently strictly satisfies the target confidence levels for each initial prediction model.
-The profile likelihood procedure is stable for almost all models and confidence levels.
-It was replaced by the bootstrap PIs only once, with the EGAM predictions.
+The profile likelihood procedure was stable for almost all models, confidence levels and seasonal blocks.
+A numerical instability only occurred once, for the unconditional predictions at the largest confidence level, during a single one of the seasonal blocks.